 Fax: (713) 348-5953

-Services Provided: Initial consultations, brief same day in-person consultations, and urgent care services.
+Services Provided: Initial consultations, brief same day consultations, and urgent care services and counseling by appointment

 Student Health Services

-Rice Student Health Services provides preventative and outpatient clinical care for the students of Rice.
+Rice Student Health Services provides outpatient clinical care for the students of Rice.
 Student Health is located on campus and is dedicated to meeting the unique needs of undergraduate and graduate students, with an emphasis on prevention.
+Student Health is one of the support services covered by the Health and Wellness Fee, therefore any student, regardless of insurance type, can utilize the services.
+Physician visits are free and a small fee will apply for extra services (labs, vaccines, etc).
+It is important to note that this is not an emergency room.

-Disability Support Services coordinates and provides accommodations and services such as alternative testing formats, books on tape, sign language interpreters, accessible transportation, detailed building accessibility, and parking maps.
+Disability Resource Center (DRC) coordinates and provides accommodations and services such as alternative testing formats, books on tape, sign language interpreters, accessible transportation, detailed building accessibility, and parking maps.

 Housing Services at Rice University combines Campus Housing, Residential Dining, Graduate Apartments and Summer Conference services in one department.
 We strive to make your college experience completely inviting and supportive of your life as a student at Rice University.